planningcenter/api-docs/source/index.md

    and create an OAuth application token.
 2. Make sure your app conforms to the [OAuth 2.0](http://oauth.net/2/) specification.

-OAuth access tokens expire after 60 days from the time they are issued, but we also provide a [refresh token](https://tools.ietf.org/html/rfc6749#section-1.5) you can use to get a new access token at any time, even after the access token expires, without forcing the user to re-authorize.
+OAuth access tokens expire after 2 hours from the time they are issued, but we also provide a [refresh token](https://tools.ietf.org/html/rfc6749#section-1.5) you can use to get a new access token at any time, even after the access token expires, without forcing the user to re-authorize.

 We will honor refresh tokens for up to 1 year after the date its associated access token was issued.
 This means that, if your app does not issue a refresh for 1 year, then your user will need to re-authorize.